Quasi-linear theory of perpendicular ion heating by critically balanced turbulence: Introduction

 \section{Introduction}

-Turbulent plasmas are observed in a wide range of astrophysical contexts, from the solar corona and wind \citep{Cranmer2005-qg,Bruno2013-iw,Cranmer2015-oc,Chen2016-mq,Cranmer2019-om}, the magnetospheres surrounding the Earth and the outer planets \citep{Rakhmanova2021-fk,Saur2021-sz}, the interstellar medium \citep{Lazio2004-fh}, accretion disks surrounding black holes \citep{Quataert1999-rq}, and within the intracluster medium between galaxy clusters \citep{Zhuravleva2014-ck}.
-Unlike a collisional fluid, where turbulent energy can be dissipated at small scales due to collisions (e.g., viscosity), astrophysical plasmas are generally collisionless, which complicates turbulent energy dissipation; instead, there are multiple channels by which energy can cascade to small scales \citep{Schekochihin2009-qo}.
+Plasma turbulence is a defining feature of many astrophysical environments, including the solar corona and wind \citep{Cranmer2005-qg,Bruno2013-iw,Cranmer2015-oc,Chen2016-mq,Cranmer2019-om}, the magnetospheres surrounding the Earth and the outer planets \citep{Rakhmanova2021-fk,Saur2021-sz}, the interstellar medium \citep{Lazio2004-fh}, accretion disks surrounding black holes \citep{Quataert1999-rq}, and within the intracluster medium between galaxy clusters \citep{Zhuravleva2014-ck}.
+Unlike a collisional fluid, where turbulent energy can be dissipated at small scales due to collisions (e.g., viscosity and resistivity), astrophysical plasmas are generally weakly collisional, which complicates turbulent energy dissipation; instead, there are multiple channels by which energy can cascade to small scales \citep{Schekochihin2009-qo}.
 The partitioning of turbulent energy among cascade channels and its ultimate dissipation into ion and electron heating is fundamental in determining the behaviour of such plasmas.
-A precise understanding of this mechanism is therefore essential to accurately model the plasma's thermal structure, radiative efficiency, and large-scale dynamical evolution.
+A precise understanding of the mechanism that causes this partitioning is therefore essential to model accurately the plasma's thermal structure, radiative efficiency, and large-scale dynamical evolution.

-The proximity of the solar corona and wind to Earth makes them a convenient laboratory for studying the dynamics of turbulent plasmas over a wide range of spatial and temporal scales \citep{Bruno2013-iw}.
-At large scales, turbulence in the near-Sun environment is predominantly Alfvénic and highly anisotropic, with structures elongated along the magnetic field such that $\kprl / \kprp \ll 1$ \citep{Belcher1969-mq,DePontieu2007-bn,Chen2016-mq}.
-These properties motivate the use of the framework of reduced magnetohydrodynamics (RMHD; \citealp{Strauss1976-vu,Schekochihin2009-qo,Schekochihin2022-nn}), which captures the essential dynamics of anisotropic, incompressible Alfvénic turbulence.
-The equations of RMHD can be written in a physically transparent form using the Els\"asser variables $\zpm \equiv \vel_\perp \pm \rB_\perp$ \citep{Elsasser1950-rx}:
+The proximity of the solar corona and wind to Earth makes them convenient laboratories for studying the dynamics of turbulent plasmas over a wide range of spatial and temporal scales \citep{Bruno2013-iw}.
+At large scales, turbulence in the near-Sun environment is predominantly Alfvénic and highly anisotropic, with structures elongated along the magnetic field such that the ratio of field-parallel and field-perpendicular wavenumbers satisfies $\kprl / \kprp \ll 1$ \citep{Belcher1969-mq,DePontieu2007-bn,Chen2016-mq}.
+These two properties motivate the use of the framework of reduced magnetohydrodynamics (RMHD; \citealp{Strauss1976-vu,Schekochihin2009-qo,Schekochihin2022-nn}), which captures the essential dynamics of anisotropic, incompressible Alfvénic turbulence.
+The equations of RMHD can be written in a physically transparent form using the Elsasser variables $\zpm \equiv \vel_\perp \pm \rB_\perp$ \citep{Elsasser1950-rx}: